Lithium batteries in China: Market

-Before the 2000s, battery production was dominated by Japan with its superior technologies, by companies like Panasonic, 88% of the world’s lithium battery production.
+Before the 2000s, lithium-ion battery production was dominated by Japan with its superior technologies, by companies like Panasonic.
+Japan alone made 88% of the world's battery supply.
 In the following two decades, China invested heavily in its sourcing and manufacturing processes.
 Since 2015, China surpassed Japan, Korea, and the rest of the world and became the largest exporter of lithium batteries.
-Combined with Japan and Korea, China and the two countries account for 95% of lithium battery production in the world.
+Combined with Japan and Korea, the countries account for 95% of lithium battery production in the world.

 China has the fourth-largest known lithium reserve with 1 million tons, behind Chile, Australia, and Argentina.
 Thus making them one of the biggest exports and capable candidates for developing lithium battery technologies.
 China continues to buy stakes in mining operations around the world.
-The world's largest lithium mine in Australia, Greenbushes, is controlled by China’s Tianqi Lithium with its 51% stake.
+The world's largest lithium mine in Australia, Greenbushes, is controlled by China's Tianqi Lithium with its 51% stake.

-In the decade since 2010, the market capitalization of China’s lithium battery has had an average annual growth of 14%.
+In the decade since 2010, the market capitalization of China's lithium battery has had an average annual growth of 14%.
 Of China's more than 15 billion units of lithium batteries produced in 2019, China mainly exported to Hong Kong, United States, Germany, Korea, Vietnam, and others, where products and applications of the batteries are manufactured.